-A free wax check is available at all of our Centres
+A free wax check is available at all of our clinics

-Wax removal, either by irrigation or micro suction, is available at all of our Hearing Care Centres.
+Wax removal, either by irrigation or micro suction, is available at all of our clinics.

 1. What is Ear Wax?